antifuchs/weblog/content/post/2023-11-16-neat-patterns-for-github-merge-queues.md

   can_merge:
     needs: [tests, lints]
     if: always()
-    "permissions":
+    permissions:
-      "actions": "read"
+      actions: read
-    "runs-on": "ubuntu-latest"
+    runs-on: ubuntu-latest
     steps:
-    - "env":
+    - env:
-        "NEEDS_JSON": "${{toJSON(needs)}}"
+        NEEDS_JSON: "${{toJSON(needs)}}"
-      "name": "Transform outcomes"
+      name: Transform outcomes
-      "run": |
+      run: |
         echo "ALL_SUCCESS=$(echo "$NEEDS_JSON" | jq '. | to_entries | map([.value.result == "success", .value.result == "skipped"] | any) | all')" >>$GITHUB_ENV
-    - "name": "check outcomes"
+    - name: check outcomes
-      "run": "[ $ALL_SUCCESS == true ]"
+      run: "[ $ALL_SUCCESS == true ]"
 ```

-Now that's a bit more complicated, but you'll notice that it's all based on information that GHA gives to the job (with the appropriate permission)!
-At least we're not curling weird github API endpoints, I'll tell you that.
+Now that's a bit more complicated, but you'll notice that it's all based on information that GHA passes to the job (with the appropriate permission)!
+We're not curling weird github API endpoints here.

 If you're wondering what's going on in that jq above, it's pretty much the following: "Take the result of all the jobs given on `needs`, then see if each has one of the statuses 'success' or 'skipped'.
 Emit true if this is true for all jobs."